Your due date's approaching. You've taken childbirth classes. You've figured out your birth plan.

 Hospital socks aren't super cozy, so I loved that I had my favorite pair of socks with me.
 You'll also want flip flops when you're taking a shower or pacing the halls.
 Some moms like having slippers for an extra touch of home.
 Whatever you choose, bring at least one pair of footwear that's easy to slip on; you won't want to bend to buckle or tie anything.

 10. Breast pump and pumping bra

-Bonus!
-We're offering a bundle with some of our favorite hospital go-bag items!
+Check out our hospital bag essential collection!
 These essential pieces will take you from the hospital to home, bringing supreme comfort to those first moments with your new bundle of joy.
-It includes a Labor and Delivery Gown, the French Terry Racerback Nursing Bra, the Simply Sublime Nursing Tank, the Emmaline Robe, skid-proof Labor & Delivery Socks, and a five-pack of Postpartum Panties.

 *If your birth partner or coach will be staying overnight with you, they should also pack a small bag including a couple of changes of comfortable clothing, toiletries, and some snacks – that way you won’t be left unattended when hunger strikes.